 One of the most common things I hear people say when I talk to them about how to meditate is this:

+I can certainly understand why so many people feel this way.
+Most of us have a lot on our minds these days, so it can be very difficult to slow down and stop all our thoughts from taking place.
 But it might surprise you to know that stopping your mind from thinking is not something you have to worry too much about when you meditate.

 "What?!"
 I hear you say.
 Does this all sound a bit like the opposite of what you've been led to believe?
 Probably!
 Well please read on so that I can clarify one of the great misconceptions about meditation for you.